Visitor: Monolith toppled by group who said ‘leave no trace’

 “Leave the art to places where art should be and let Mother Nature have her space for art,” he said.

 Utah isn’t the only place a monolith emerged.
-A similar metal structure was found on a hill in northern Romania, in the city of Piatra Neamt.
+A similar metal structure was found on a hill in northern Romania, in the city of Piatra Neamt but has since disappeared, according to Robert Iosub, a journalist with the local publication ziarpiatraneamt.ro.

 Like the Utah structure, whoever placed the object didn’t follow the proper steps and get a building permit, Mayor Andrei Carabelea said in a Facebook post over the weekend.
 Still, he took it in stride, joking that some “cheeky and terrible” alien teenagers were likely putting them up around the world.